uvic-aero/dt-client/README.md

 the microcontrollers onboard UAVs and UGVs

 The desktop client is a React application built with [create-react-app](https://github.com/facebook/create-react-app).
 It is wrapped in an
-[electron](https://electronjs.org/) app that allows the React app to be ran in a desktop application.
+[electron](https://electronjs.org/) app that allows the React app to be run in a desktop application.

 This is the [tutorial that I used](https://flaviocopes.com/react-electron/) to set up this app.